 Ensuring business critical uptime for your Servers requires proper management of the IT infrastructure in terms of timely backup provisioning, best in class security to prevent data loss or theft and lastly a disaster recovery and failover plan to ensure continuity of business operations – “Business as Usual”.

 To sum it all up, the future of data centers depends on the vision that the founders of such centers have.
-One cannot rule out the role of robots and underground DCs, even more efficient techniques for efficient and cost-effective cooling.
 The emphasis should be on sustainable, renewable energy and sufficient on-site power storage capabilities.
 Making the impossible possible, takes going the extra mile.

 About DataCenterAndColocation: ( www.DataCenterAndColocation.com ) has been providing retail and wholesale colocation consulting to major companies since 2009 offering data center colocation and hybrid colocation services.
 They are one of the largest no up-front-fee, non-bias colocation and cloud consulting companies in the United States with a long list of satisfied clients ranging from hospitals, manufacturing, financial and the service industry.